Tattooing in South Korea

 Tattooing in South Korea has a long and controversial history.
-South Korean law permits only licensed medical practitioners, as opposed to tattoo artists without medical degrees, to open tattoo parlors, although it is not illegal to have a tattoo.
-Only the army prohibits tattoos.
-People can have tattoos after serving in the military.
+Since 1992, South Korean law permits only licensed medical practitioners, as opposed to tattoo artists without medical degrees, to open tattoo parlors.
+A September 2025 law allowing non-medical practitioners to perform tattooing with a license will be in effect two years later.
+It is not illegal to have a tattoo; only the army prohibits tattoos, and people can get tattoos after serving in the military.
 Attitudes towards tattoos and people who have them are often negative, particularly among the older generations of South Koreans.

 History

 Historical texts can show that tattoos were practiced in the tribal confederacies Mahan, Jinhan and Pyŏnhan of Samhan.
 This tattoo practice served primarily as a type of magic charm or talisman, used by fishermen and divers in the southern part of the country to protect from sea monsters.

 The significance of tattoos changed during the Goryeo Dynasty (918 to 1392) and proceeded into the Joseon Dynasty (1392–1910).
 Individuals who committed crimes would have tattoos describing their infractions etched into their skin over exposed areas where it could be seen by others.

 During the Joseon dynasty another type of tattoo custom called yeonbi (연비; 聯臂), appeared alongside the punishment tattoo.
 "This practice... was a pledge of love or devotion between two (or more) people..".
-This type of tattoo was a symbol of loyalty displayed by marking the name of a loved one onto an individuals body.
+This type of tattoo was a symbol of loyalty displayed by marking the name of a loved one onto an individual's body.
 Though popular, these tattoos were illegal, and if revealed the owner would be punished by law.

-Moving into the 20th century, tattoos in Korea became customary for gangs and thus created an association of the two.
+During the 20th century, tattoos in Korea became customary for gangs and thus created an association of the two.
 This was an imitation of Japanese gang culture during Japan's colonial rule of Korea (1910-1945).
 This further contributed to the distaste for tattoos already present in the Confucian culture of Korea.

 Shifting cultural norms

 The number of youth with tattoos and the number of tattooed individuals is increasing.
 As indicated by a study in 1983, 72.6% of individuals responded that they have not seen a person with any tattoos.
 In 2007, 67% of residents expressed that they have seen a tattoo.
-In 2014, individuals feel that they end up noticeably liberal about tattoo contrasted with the past and they anticipate that the time of inked individuals would be different and the number of inked individuals would increment.
+In 2014, individuals feel that they end up noticeably liberal about tattoo contrasted with the past and they anticipate that the time of inked individuals would be different and the number of inked individuals would increase.